Krawabbel/howto-flip/infrared/README.md

 At this point, the composition of these files is quite self-explanatory.

 > [!CAUTION]
-> For some reason, the raw data file requires a floating point number for the duty cycle.
-My Flipper crashes if I put in anything larger than 1.
+> For some reason, the raw data file requires a floating point in the range `0.0`-`1.0` number for the duty cycle.
+My Flipper crashes if I put in anything larger.